SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 To do so:

-- Login to your Organization on the Squadcast mobile app and open an incident
+- Login to your Organization on the Squadcast mobile app, choose your Team and open an incident

 ![](images/incident_notes_11.png)